andrewckt/building-classfier-from-posters/README.md

 ```
 (7254, 25)

 The shape of the output array is (7254, 25) as we expected.
-Now, let’s create a validation set which will help us check the performance of our model on unseen data.
-We will randomly separate 10% of the images as our validation set:
+We create a validation set which will help us check the performance of our model on unseen data.
+We will randomly separate 20% of the images as our validation set:
 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=100, test_size=0.2)
 ```
 ## Model Architecture
 The next step is to define the architecture of our model.
-The output layer will have 25 neurons (equal to the number of genres) and we’ll use sigmoid as the activation function.
+The output layer will have 25 neurons (equal to the number of genres) and We will use sigmoid as the activation function.

-I will be using a certain architecture (given below) to solve this problem.
-You can modify this architecture as well by changing the number of hidden layers, activation functions and other hyperparameters.
+I will be using the vgg19 model and adding it on to solve this problem by changing the number of hidden layers, activation functions and other hyperparameters.
 ```
 vgg19 = VGG19(weights='imagenet', include_top=False)
 x = vgg19.output